 Multilingual graphic design is the process of creating graphics in more than one language.
 This creative process involves translating any text overlaid on images and redesigning the layout to suit the copy in different languages—including adjusting font sizes, alignment and text placement.

-In addition to reworking the translated text, multilingual graphic design also requires a great deal of localization.
+In addition to reworking the translated text, multilingual graphic design also calls for localization.

 When creating graphics in multiple languages, you need to adapt each image to suit cultural preferences and make sure they’re both appropriate and relatable to each target audience.
 This process involves everything from choosing the best colors to the using relevant visual references.

-Mindfully adapting your marketing graphics ensures that your brand remains sensitive and appreciative of cultural nuances.
+Mindfully adapting your marketing graphics ensures that your brand remains sensitive and appreciates cultural nuances.

 Why is multilingual graphic design different from standard graphic design?